You are listening to the Sean Hannity Radio Show Podcast.

 And we spent the rest of the day in that one neighborhood trying to get people out.

-So I just went on Facebook that night and I just said, Come on, guys, we're Texans.
+So I just went on Facebook that night and I just said, come on, guys, we're Texans.

-Let's get a couple boats.
+Let's get a couple of boats.

-Let's get a couple friends.
+Let's get a couple of friends.

 Let's go help people.